;

 • Why did it take me years to pick up a book after finishing college?

 Here’s my answer.
-I believe that the process of schooling trains people to wait to be told what to learn and when to learn.
+I believe the schooling process trains people to wait to be told what to learn and when to learn.
 As soon as my schooling was over, I simply stopped pursuing educational goals.
 Ultimately, I had not developed my own system for pursuing education.

 Free Course: Homeschool Your Kids with Confidence.
 Coaching with Jackie at HomeSchool ThinkTank